Home » Alcohol Related Crimes Attorney » Ohio Open Container LawsPractice Areas

 In April 2015, John Kasich, the governor of Ohio signed a bill that allows certain cities to create open-container districts.
 The bill states that cities or townships with a population of 35,000 or more have the right to establish one or two half-mile outdoor drinking zones.

 How an Open Container Charge in Columbus Can Affect Your Life

 If you are convicted of an open container offense, additional potential issues include:

-Although it is a minor misdemeanor that is punishable only by a fine, an open container violation is still an alcohol related offense and should be treated with an appropriate level of concern.
+Although it is a minor misdemeanor that is punishable only by a fine, an open container violation is still an alcohol-related offense and should be treated with an appropriate level of concern.

+At Luftman, Heck & Associates, we take an aggressive and comprehensive approach when representing clients charged with open container.
+First and foremost, we will figure out what mistakes the police made and what legal issues can be raised on your behalf.
 We do this by requesting discovery from the prosecutor.
 The discovery will generally consist of police reports, additional investigative notes and potentially a lab analysis of the alcohol.
 As our client, you will receive a copy of everything received from the prosecutor for your review

+Based on the legal weaknesses in the State of Ohio’s case and any other mitigating factors, we will negotiate the best possible plea available with the prosecutor for you to consider in resolving your case.
 If your case cannot be resolved satisfactorily with a plea, it would then proceed to a motion hearing (a hearing where the judge issues a ruling on an evidentiary issue) or a trial to the judge or jury, depending on the circumstances.

 If you’re facing an Ohio open container charge, it’s important to know what you’re up against.
 If you have any questions left unanswered, or if you need a competent, experienced Columbus alcohol crime attorney to fight for you in court, contact Luftman, Heck, & Associates at (614) 500-3836, or reach out online today.